revechatdata/revechat_database_info/README.md

 Each record represents a message generated or processed within a Copilot-assisted session.
 Messages are typically associated with an agent and may also be linked to a specific chat or conversation context.
 This table helps track AI-generated suggestions, prompts, and agent inputs during Copilot usage.

+The actual message payload is stored in the **`msg` column in JSON format**, which contains metadata about the request, the AI model used, the query, and conversation identifiers.

 ---

 ## Table Structure